Navid200/xDrip/docs/Nightscout-Settings.md

 "password" is the "API_SECRET" you can find in your Nightscout variables.
 "hostname" is the URL you use to access Nightscout in a browser excluding https<nolink>://
 <br/>

+As an example, let's say the hostname and password are the following.
+Hostname: jane.jumpingcrab.com
+Password: 3MyPassword4NS

+Then, the correct URL will be:
+https<nolink>://3MyPassword4NS@jane.jumpingcrab.com/api/vi/
 <br/>

 ---